Siphon880gh/devbrain/Enterprise - Software Development Standards/_Software Development Standards - Concept PRIMER.md

 - **Format**: `type(scope): short description` (e.g., `feat(auth): add login form validation`).
 - **Types**: Common types include `feat`, `fix`, `chore`, `docs`, `style`, and `test`.
+- Or you can opt for a more simplistic commit messages like "Updated...", "Added...", "Fixed...", "Refactored...", "Documented..."
 ##### 1.6 Branching and Merging Strategies
 - **Branch Naming:**
     - Use descriptive branch names: